SC Cham

-SC Cham 1910 is a Swiss football team which plays in the third tier of the Swiss football pyramid.
-They are based in Cham and were founded in 1910.
+SC Cham 1910 is a Swiss football team based in Cham and currently play in the Promotion League, the third tier of Swiss football.
+The team were founded in 1910.

 History

 The club was founded on 14 June 1910 and was the first football club in Canton Zug.
 They were originally known as Football-Club Cham.
 The club made it to the Challenge League in the 1998–99 season.
 They were relegated shortly afterwards but managed to return for the 2002–03 season.
 At the end of the 2007/08 season the club were relegated to the 1.
 Liga.

 Stadium

 The club plays its home games at Eizmoos which has a capacity of 1,800.
 The last time the stadium was full was in 2006 against FC Aarau.
 The stadium is not of a good enough standard to play in the Challenge League so in 2006–07 season and 2007–08 season the club had to play their home games at Zug 94's stadium, the Herti Allmend Stadion.